hpc/pavilion2/docs/tutorials/writing_a_series.rst

     # don't run on compute nodes with this set.
     front_end_tests:

+      # Names of the tests that will run as part of this test set.
-      # List names of tests
+      # The ordering of these tests (relative to each other) is generally up to
+      # the scheduler.
       tests:
         - check_mounts
         - ping_compute_nodes